Flushing–Main Street station (LIRR): 20th century

-Accessibility
+21st century

-The Metropolitan Transportation Authority renovated the station in the 2010s, bringing it into compliance with the 1990 Americans With Disabilities Act.
-According to a description of the $24.6 million project, one elevator was built from each platform to street level, and various components of the station were renovated.
+The Metropolitan Transportation Authority extensively renovated the station in the 2010s, bringing it into compliance with the 1990 Americans With Disabilities Act.
+According to the description of the $24.6 million project, one elevator was built from each platform to street level, and various components of the station were renovated.
 A one-story commercial building on the west side of Main Street was demolished and replaced by a station house with an elevator, which provided more direct access to the westbound platform.

 On October 28, 2013, the MTA held a public hearing on the proposed acquisition of private property at 40-36 Main Street in Flushing for the purpose of adding an elevator intended for the rebuilt station.
 By June 2015, design had been completed and one of the two parcels of private property, a food stall, had been acquired.
-The MTA expected to complete the eminent domain acquisition of Ou-Jang Supermarket's 40-36 Main Street property by summer 2015; the supermarket objected to the amount MTA offered, $974,592.
+The MTA expected to complete the eminent domain acquisition of Ou-Jang Supermarket's 40-36 Main Street property by summer 2015; the supermarket objected to the amount offered by the MTA, $974,592.
 On January 6, 2016, filings in Queens County Superior Court showed that MTA and the supermarket reached a settlement of $2,236,600, of which $1.9 million was the cash purchase price and the remainder represented rent to be paid by MTA on behalf of the supermarket at its new location.
 The MTA began in July 2016 and planned to complete the project by the 4th quarter of 2017.
-In December 2015, the MTA had put the project out for competitive bidding with a proposal due date of December 9, 2015.
+In December 2015, the MTA had put the project out for competitive bidding with a proposal due date of that December 9.

 On July 22, 2016, the ticket office was closed as part of the two-year renovation project along with the staircase to the eastbound platform with a temporary staircase and platform extension providing access.
 The current staircase to the city-bound platform was closed for renovation upon the opening of a new staircase and elevator.
 Completion of the project was set for early 2018; as of summer 2018, the elevators had been completed.
 The rebuilt station was designed by Urbahn Architects.